ashenBlade/postgres-dev-helper/README.md

 - View `Node *` variables with real type according to `NodeTag`
 - Get the contents of container types: `List *`, `HTAB *`, `Bitmapset *`
 - Render `Expr` nodes by the original expression
+- Show integer enums as enum values, not integers

 > More info you can find in documentation for [`PG Variables` view](docs/pg_variables.md).